Topics Map > Technical Documentation > Google Doc

 Memory Matrix (classroom)

-Facilitating Memory Matrix active learning activities in a classroom.
+Using Memory Matrix activity to measure prior knowledge in a classroom.

 |Instructor Prep Time||Medium|